fabiofalavinha/bookimage-server/README.md

-# Spring Boot Application for managing bookmark your favorite images
+# Spring Boot Application for handle bookmarking your favorite images